Find Your Perfect School

 But academics alone don’t make for a well-rounded education!
 FHSU then offers a wealth of experiential learning opportunities that put the walk in the talk, and these include Hispanic dance sessions, film festivals, and tertulia.
 Students are also welcome to be part of the Spanish club, a mutual interest organization.

-Your Spanish studies will be characterized by an exciting, challenging, at times, a mix of academic coursework and extracurricular activities.
+Your Spanish studies will be characterized by an exciting, challenging, at times, mix of academic coursework and extracurricular activities.
 Both are intended to make your Spanish language skills and cultural understanding as solid as can be.

 University of Maryland